idiap/mhan/README.md

 Usage: Testing
 -------------
-To train a model we have to specify the --test argument in the run.py file and simply point to the directory of the model that we would like to evaluate and the language on which we would like to evaluate using the --target argument.
+To test a model we have to specify the --test argument in the run.py file and simply point to the directory of the model that we would like to evaluate and the language on which we would like to evaluate using the --target argument.
 The script will select the model with the best validation score in the specified directory and test it on the corresponding test set.
 When using the testing function, the architecture of the model is also plotted and stored in the specified directory (see below).
 ### Monolingual models
 Using the previous example, we can test the above mononolingual HAN with DENSE encoders, which was trained on general German categories, on the German test set as follows.
 ```